opensearch-project/documentation-website/_search-plugins/search-pipelines/split-processor.md

 # Split processor

-The `split` processor is used to split a string field into an array of substrings based on a specified delimiter.
+The `split` processor splits a string field into an array of substrings based on a specified delimiter.

 ## Request fields